-Inconvenience presented Does not give transformation esistance very low insulation ir Insulating liquid does not meet What to review? ratio in MV resistance resistance the criteria Check condition of measuring equipment and cables х x Check correct interlocking of the switch x x Check connection of the TTR to the transformer, according to the connection group, X Check measuring equipment, that it is in the correct range x Cleaning of MV and LV bushings X test temperature х Correction results by temperature x Check that the neutral point is disconnected from earth X If it has an electrostatic screen, it must not be grounded.
-X Review sampling process x Take a second sample to validate results X Take sample when the no-load energization time has elapsed x
+Inconvenience presented Does not give transformation It does not give resistance Very low insulation short in insulation Insulating liquid does not meet What to review? ratio of the windings in MV resistance resistance the criteria Check condition of measuring equipment and cables x x Check correct interlocking of the switch x x Check connection of the TTR to the transformer, according to the connection group, х Check measuring equipment, that it is in the correct range x Cleaning of MV and LV bushings X test temperature Х Correction results by temperature X Check that the neutral point is disconnected from earth X If it has an electrostatic screen, it must not be grounded.
+X Review sampling process X Take a second sample to validate results X Take sample when the no-load energization time has elapsed x